isomerpages/moe-dunmansec/_student-development-programme/Character & Citizenship/Character & Citizenship Programme.md

 *   **Education and Career Guidance (ECG) Programme**

-Keeping abreast of the emerging trends and developments as well as remain in line with SkillsFuture, Dunman ECG curriculum takes on a more structured yet segmented approach to provide exposure to a wide range of education and career options to our students.
-Through various platforms such as Career Guidance Seminar for our graduating students, learning journeys to post-secondary institutions and work industries, and ECG guidance modules, we hope to provide students with the necessary information to make an informed decision for their post-secondary education options.
+<p style="text-align: justify;">Keeping abreast of the emerging trends and developments as well as remain in line with SkillsFuture, Dunman ECG curriculum takes on a more structured yet segmented approach to provide exposure to a wide range of education and career options to our students.
+Through various platforms such as Career Guidance Seminar for our graduating students, learning journeys to post-secondary institutions and work industries, and ECG guidance modules, we hope to provide students with the necessary information to make an informed decision for their post-secondary education options.</p>

 <img src="/images/Student%20Development%20Programme/CCP/ECG%201.jpg"
      style="width:50%;float:left">